Krzyczkowski/BreakfastApp/README.md

 ## Authorization

-For endpoints requiring authorization, include the following HTTP header in your requests:
+For endpoints requiring authorization like /breakfasts, include the following HTTP header in your requests:
-Authorization: Bearer <your-token>
+``Authorization: Bearer <your-token>``

 Replace <your-token> with the token received from the Login response.